Prisons and Camps, July 1974 (32.12)

 *

-Silva Zalmanson (‘aeroplane’ trial, sentenced to 10 years, CCE 17.6) has returned to the zone from the hospital.
+Silva Zalmanson (‘aeroplane’ trial, 10-year sentence CCE 17.6-1) has returned to the zone from the hospital.
 The state of her health has improved significantly.

 *

-Irina Stasiv-Kalynets (sentenced to six years plus three years of exile, see CCEs 24, 28) has been transferred to the hospital in a very bad condition.
+Iryna Stasiv-Kalynets (sentenced to 6 + 3, CCE 24.3, CCE 28.7) has been transferred to the hospital in a very bad condition.
 An exact diagnosis has not been established, but the hypothesis is a liver disease.

 *

-Stefaniya Shabatura (sentenced to five years, plus three, CCEs 24, 28) was put in cell-type premises from apparently for staging hunger strikes during the winter.
+Stefaniya Shabatura (sentenced to 5 + 3, CCE 28.7) was put in cell-type premises from January to April apparently for staging hunger strikes during the winter.

 *